GRAYgoose124/cypress/ISSUES.md

 - [ ] Output and Image nodes fail after reloading from json
 - [ ] Image node fails to load if an image loaded during saving.
+- [ ] when exporting to jupyter kernel with an output node, a Figure or Image is automatically being drawn.